working-on-it/good-vibes-generator/docs/blog.md

 ![overview](media/overview.drawio.png)

-## idea
+## Idea

 We want good vibes.
-World is a tough place to be and we all can use some positive affirmations and a little pep talk.
+The world is a tough place to be and we all can use some positive affirmations and a little pep talk.
 Wouldn't it be awesome if these get straight into Microsoft Teams?

 ![good vibes chat](media/ExampleTeamsConversation.png)